Improviser: on-air, onstage, & online

 Frank was the 2014 Social Media inductee in the Friends of Literacy East Tennessee Writers Hall of Fame.
 Frank’s blog, which was active from 2005 to 2015, was voted one of “East Tennessee’s Best” by the readers of the Knoxville News Sentinel for four consecutive years and the “Best of Knoxville” by the readers of Metro Pulse.
 He is currently writing a book with stories from his life and career.

-2022 marked Frank’s third appearance as a voice actor in the Nativity Pageant of Knoxville, portraying six characters.
+2023 marks Frank’s fourth appearance as a voice actor in the Nativity Pageant of Knoxville, portraying six characters.
 Frank was in the cast of several Oak Ridge Civic Ballet Association productions from 2010 to 2019, including The Nutcracker, Cinderella, Sleeping Beauty, Beauty & the Beast, and Into the Woods.
 From 2014 to 2018, he was in the cast of the Front Page Follies, an annual musical spoof of local news stories.

 Frank has emceed many fundraisers and festivals in East Tennessee including New Year’s on the Square, the Knox St. Patrick’s Parade, the Knox Asian Festival, the Regional Youth Talent Competition, the Karns Fairest of the Fair Pageant, the Hearth Scares Ball, and the Rocky Hill Christmas Parade.
 In 2018, he was voted “Knoxville’s Finest Emcee” by the readers of Blank Newspaper.

-In Knoxville, Frank is heard on 104.9 Lake FM (WPLA).
-He was previously on-air at WNOX-FM, WWST-FM, WTXM-FM, and WOKI-FM.
+In Knoxville, Frank is heard on the radio on FUN 105.9 (WGAP).
+He was previously on the air at WPLA-FM, WNOX-FM, WWST-FM, WTXM-FM, and WOKI-FM.
 Prior to moving to Tennessee, Frank worked at KLOS-FM, KROQ-FM, and KPWR-FM in Los Angeles and WAVA-FM in Washington, D.C.